 - Still drinking even if it causes problems with family or friends.

-- Cutting back or giving up on activities that were once important in order to drink.
+- Cutting back or giving up on activities that were once important in

 - Getting into harmful or dangerous situations as a direct result of drinking.